About Lienkaemper Funeral Home

 Gary Meeker, Gary and Debby Trick, Yvonne and Gary Jensen, Bob Thomason, Patty Walker, Carole Kunz

 Both Gary and Debby Trick grew up in the local area.
 Gary in Fruitland, where he graduated from Fruitland High School in 1972, and Debby in nearby Payette.
 Debby, a 1973 Payette High School Graduate.
 The purchase of two long established funeral homes, Thomason Funeral Home and Lienkaemper Funeral Chapels, has fulfilled a desire to return to the area they consider home.
 Gary and Debby bring many years of experience and understanding when working with families at a difficult time.
-Being family owned and operated gives the control of making decisions locally and immediate.
 At Lienkaemper Funeral Chapels and Thomason Funeral Home and Crematory it is our desire to never lose sight of our heritage, nor to lose the quality of service associated with that heritage.